modernben/forge-docs/1.0/resources/daemons.md

 **Processes:** This option determines how many instances of the process should be kept running.

+**Start Seconds**: The total number of seconds the program must stay running in order to consider the start successful.

+**Stop Seconds**: The number of seconds Supervisor will allow for the daemon to gracefully stop before forced termination.

+**Stop Signal**: The signal used to kill the program when a stop is requested.

 ## Log Files

 Forge automatically configures your daemon to write to its own log file.
 Logs can be found within the `/home/forge/.forge/` directory.
 Log files are named `daemon-*.log`.